nienananas/triad-v2/README.md

 * **Challenge 1: Replicating Biterm Extraction**
   * **Problem**: The original paper's description of biterm extraction was based on specific grammatical rules, but the exact implementation details were ambiguous.
 Replicating this heuristic-based logic precisely without the source code was infeasible.
   * **Solution**: We implemented a robust and principled biterm extraction pipeline using **Stanford CoreNLP's dependency parsing**.
-Instead of relying on a fixed set of rules, our approach analyzes the grammatical structure of sentences to identify semantically significant relationships like compound nouns (`compound`), adjectival modifiers (`amod`), and subject-object relations (`nsubj`, `obj`).
+Instead of relying on a fixed set of rules, our approach analyzes the grammatical structure of sentences to identify semantically important relationships like compound nouns (`compound`), adjectival modifiers (`amod`), and subject-object relations (`nsubj`, `obj`).
 This captures the *intent* of the original method—finding related pairs of important terms—in a more systematic and reproducible manner.
 * **Challenge 2: Parsing Structured Code Artifacts**
   * **Problem**: Treating source code as a simple bag of words is suboptimal, as it ignores crucial structural information.
 The original implementation likely concatenated identifiers and comments, a process that is difficult to replicate and may not be the most effective.
   * **Solution**: This implementation integrates the **`tree-sitter` parsing framework** to handle Java and C source code.
 Tree-sitter constructs a concrete syntax tree from the source code, allowing us to precisely extract and assign weights to different elements.
 For example, class and function names receive a higher weight than local variable names.
 Comments are also extracted and processed as natural language text.
 This treats code as a structured document, leading to a higher-quality textual representation for IR analysis.
 * **Challenge 3: Ensuring a Fair Comparison and Validation**
-  * **Problem**: The smallest differences in text processing pipelines (e.g., stopword lists, stemming algorithms, tokenization rules) can cause significant variations in IR results, making a direct numerical comparison difficult.
+  * **Problem**: The smallest differences in text processing pipelines (e.g., stopword lists, stemming algorithms, tokenization rules) can cause variations in IR results, making a direct numerical comparison difficult.
   * **Solution**: To validate the core logic of our TRIAD implementation (Enrichment, Fusion, and Transitivity), we created a special `PreprocessedProject` loader.
 This loader was used for the `Dronology-Original-Preproc` dataset, which contains the exact biterm files produced by the original tool.
 By feeding our pipeline this pre-computed input, we could bypass our new NLP front-end and verify that the downstream algorithmic components behaved as expected.
 This approach effectively isolated variables, allowing us to debug and confirm the correctness of the core TRIAD logic separately from the text processing pipeline.
   * **Addendum**: The individual pre-processing of the original implementation offered an additional benefit: it allowed us to build preliminary tests for our new biterm extraction module.
 We could use the biterms generated by the original tool as a baseline to guide our development.
-However, this came with a significant caveat: we have no way of knowing if these original biterms are actually reliable or optimal.
+However, this came with a caveat: we have no way of knowing if these original biterms are actually reliable or optimal.
 They are simply the output of one specific toolchain.
 Therefore, while these comparison tests were invaluable for initial guidance, their usefulness as a definitive "ground truth" is limited.

 ## 5. Evaluation